slcp/grafonnet-aws/Readme.md

 ### Contexts

-Context constructs work with both Resource and Variable constructs to allow them to be reusable in different use cases.
-The responsibility of a Context is to carry the knowledge of AWS region, AWS account ID and Grafana Datasource, a Context is then able to enrich a Resource or Variable at the point of use so that they are complete and meaningful.
+Context constructs work with both Target and Variable constructs to allow them to be reusable in different use cases.
+The responsibility of a Context is to carry the knowledge of AWS region, AWS account ID and Grafana Data Source, a Context is then able to enrich a Target or Variable at the point of use so that they are complete and meaningful.

-#### Resource Contexts
+#### Target Contexts

 An example - a Context may be used with a Resource to target just a single account like this: